top of page

 The organiser (or Organisers) of a Club trip are responsible for and must complete a RAMS (Risk Assessment Management) form before each trip and provide a comprehensive briefing as part of the meeting at which club members are selected for trips.
 This must include the following information:

-“Tramping is an inherently dangerous activity and individuals who wish to come on these trips recognise that by doing so they are reasonably accepting the risks entailed in adventurous outdoor pursuits.
+“Tramping(/climbing/caving/mountaineering) is an inherently dangerous activity and individuals who wish to come on these trips recognise that by doing so they are reasonably accepting the risks entailed in adventurous outdoor pursuits.
 All Club members ultimately remain responsible for their own safety at all times in the outdoors and must be comfortable relying on their own judgement and accurately assessing risks in such settings.
 The expectation is that members will ALWAYS behave in a manner that does not jeopardise their own or others safety. ”

 The expectation is also that members should behave in a manner that will not adversely impact the environment.

-• 2.2) Snow on Club Trips.
+• 2.2) Alpine Hazards on Club Trips.

 • 2.3) Trip Leaders.

 Trip leaders are under no obligation to bring individuals on trips and have the right to refuse to take individuals if they believe they pose a risk to the safety of other individuals or themselves.
 Individuals should be thoroughly vetted at the pre-trip meeting - if it later becomes apparent that an individual is not competent, lacks the appropriate gear, skills or fitness the individual should be moved to another trip of lesser difficulty if such an action is suitable.
+It is ultimately at the discretion of trip leaders to accept or decline people being added to their trip.

 In planning Club trips, trip leaders should apply reasonable levels of discretion regarding the number of punters on their trip.
 Leaders should keep their individual group to an appropriate and manageable size.
+Organizers should also consider this when asking trip leaders to change trip numbers.

 Each Club trip must have a minimum of two (2) trip leaders, except in exceptional circumstances and where having fewer leaders would in no way reduce the safety or experience of any members on the trip.
 There may be more trip leaders per group as required for safety reasons, or if there is an unusually large number of punters on the trip/in the group, particularly inexperienced or international punters who may need more guidance, management or support than would otherwise be available.